 Wrapping things up

-When it comes to lead generation, your SaaS should prioritize high-quality leads – leads who are more likely to become and remain your customers.
+When it comes to lead generation for software companies, your SaaS should prioritize high-quality leads – leads who are more likely to become and remain your customers.
 Start by identifying best-fit leads, setting goals to track success, and creating a buyer persona so you know what messaging best resonates with these prime leads.

 - Targeted content marketing and SEO (based on keywords your audience searches for)

 - Personalized email marketing

 - Free trials

 - Partnerships with other companies and SaaS influencers

 Looking for more lead generation strategies for software companies?
 We asked 29 other marketers about the best ways to capture leads across different industries.
 Find out what they told us.